Konamiman/Nextor/docs/Nextor 3.0 Programmers Reference.md

 ### 2.5. _DEFER (64h)

 The parameters passed to the user routine in case of disk error are extended to support 32 bit sector numbers.
-In MSX-DOS 2, part of these parameters were as follows:
+In MSX-DOS 2, part of these parameters was as follows:

 ```
 C:b3 - set if sector number is valid